addy1997/Gridworld/README.md

-A grid world environment for openai-gym.
+A grid world environment for single agent based on openAI-gym.